 Oooo, these are good, very very good.
 I toss in some finely chopped rosemary as well just because I love the aroma!
 These vanish at parties when I serve them.ling

 - 3 tablespoons sugar

 - 2 cups mixed raw nuts of your choice

-- 1. Preheat the oven to 300° (150°C).
-Line a cookie sheet with foil and coat with the cooking spray.
-Whisk the egg white until very foamy.
-Add the sugar, salt, cumin, and red pepper-flakes and whisk well.
-Stir in the nuts and coat well.
+- Whisk the egg white until very foamy.
+Add the sugar, salt, cumin, and red-pepper flakes and whisk well.
+Stir in the nuts and coat completely.

 - Spread the nuts in a single layer on the baking sheet.
 Bake until they're a deep golden brown, about 25 to 30 minutes, stirring often.

 - Remove the sheet from the oven and place it on a wire rack to cool.
 Break up any nutty clumps.
 The nuts can be made a week in advance.
 (Ha!
 Like they'll ever last that long.)
 Store in an airtight container.

 - Make-ahead–The roasted nuts can be made up to 1 week in advance.

 - Storage–To avoid the nuts becoming sticky, cool them completely before storing them in an airtight container at room temperature.

 - Dietary–This recipe is suitable for gluten-free, dairy-free, and vegetarian diets.